memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 The output is not surprising: Both nodes are now referenced by `node_ref`'s `phandles` and therefore get their own `phandle` property.
 The `phandles` type is especially useful when we need to reference nodes of the same type, like the `cpu-power-states` example in the previous table.

-This leaves us with the last type `phandle-array`, a type that is used quite a lot in devicetree.
+This leaves us with the last type `phandle-array`, a type that is used quite a lot in Devicetree.
 Let's go by example:

 ```dts
 / {